Did It Again (Kylie Minogue song): Live performances and other usage

 Minogue performed "Did It Again" on The National Lottery Live, and performed the song alongside "Some Kind of Bliss" and "I Don't Need Anyone" on her performance with MTV on 4 October 1997.
 After the single charted in the UK, she performed it on Top of the Pops on 5 December 1997, where she wore the 'IndieKylie' outfit from the video whilst three drag queens represented the other three personas from the video.
 Minogue included the song on the set list for her 1998 concert tour Intimate and Live.
 The performance was recorded on 30 June and 1 July at Capitol Theatre in Sydney, and appeared on the related CD and DVD.
-It was performed at selected shows on her 2001 On a Night Like This tour.
+It was performed at selected shows on her 2001 On a Night Like This tour and 2025 Tension Tour.

 "Did It Again" has been featured on many of Minogue's compilation albums.
 Its first appearance was on her 2000 Deconstruction compilation Hits+ and on her 2001 BMG greatest hits compilation album Confide in Me, a compilation of the majority of her singles and tracks from her Deconstruction period; Heather Phares from Allmusic praised the Impossible Princess tracks including "Did It Again".
 It then appeared on her 2004 compilation albums Artist Collection and, which included most of her Impossible Princess era, Ultimate Kylie through Parlophone and on the first disc of Confide in Me: The Irresistible Kylie released in July 2007 by UK independent label Music Club.
 The song's last appearance was on the third disc of Step Back in Time: The Definitive Collection released in November 2019 by BMG.
 The Trouser Enthusiasts' Goddess of Contortion remix and Razor n Go remix appeared on her 1998 remix compilations Mixes and Impossible Remixes.